For-Hives/ForTooling/src/stores/readme.ai.md

 # Stores Directory Overview

 This directory contains Zustand stores for global state management across the application.
 These stores provide a lightweight alternative to React Context for sharing state between components.
+We need to avoid all the React context use. so we use Zustand stores when it's needed (we avoid props drilling with this strategie)

 ## Key Concepts